 21. Do you attend cesarean births?
 If so, how do you support women during and after a cesarean?

-If you know that you have the possibility of needing a c-section, it would be nice to let the doula know ahead of time so she can tell you how she will support you and your partner during this birth and c-section recovery experience.
+If you know that you have the possibility of needing a C-section, it would be nice to let the doula know ahead of time so she can tell you how she will support you and your partner during this birth and C-section recovery experience.

 22. What if I labor longer than 12 hours or 24 hours?
 Will you still be there?
 Does the price change?

-I personally charged only one package fee.
-Everyone pays the same fee whether you have a 2-hour or a 48-hour birth.
+I personally charge only one package fee.
+Everyone pays the same fee, whether you have a 2-hour or a 48-hour birth.
 I don’t think it is right for a woman to worry about how much she will owe me at the end of her birth.
 She should not be staring at the clock between contractions.
 She shouldn’t be worrying about anything, for that matter!
 However, some doulas will charge an hourly fee after a certain point.
 Be sure to ask this in advance.

 23. What happens to my fee if no labor support is provided?
-(If you have a fast birth, an emergency c-section for health reasons, etc.)
+(If you have a fast birth, an emergency C-section for health reasons, etc.)

 24. How long will you stay with me after I give birth?

-It’s common for doulas to stay up to 2-hours (or even more) to help with initial breastfeeding, taking pictures for you and your new family member, etc.
+It’s common for doulas to stay up to 2 hours (or even more) to help with initial breastfeeding, taking pictures for you and your new family member, etc.

 25. How would you describe your support style as a doula?